thanasisn/SDR_enhancement_LAP/article/article_doc.md

 of the monthly CE events is quite high as manifested by the large monthly extremes, especially in the summer.

-![Figure 3.1: Seasonal variability of the number of CE events normalized to the maximum occurring in June, in the form of a box and whisker plot.
-The monthly values have been also normalized to the relative abundance of valid GHI observations.
+![Figure 3.1: Seasonal variability of the number of CE events in Thessaloniki for the period 1992 -- 2023 normalized to the maximum occurring in June, in the form of a box and whisker plot.
+The monthly values have also been normalized to the relative abundance of valid GHI observations.
 The box contains the data between the lower 25\\,\\% and the upper 75\\,\\% percentiles, the thick horizontal line and the diamond symbol represent the median and the mean values, respectively.
-The vertical lines (whiskers) extend between the maximum and minimum monthly values and the solid circles are outliers.](media/rId41.png){width="5.833333333333333in" height="3.4976279527559053in"}
+The vertical lines (whiskers) extend between the maximum and minimum monthly values.](media/rId41.png){width="5.833333333333333in" height="3.4976279527559053in"}

-Figure 3.1: Seasonal variability of the number of CE events normalized to the maximum occurring in June, in the form of a box and whisker plot.
-The monthly values have been also normalized to the relative abundance of valid GHI observations.
-The box contains the data between the lower
+Figure 3.1: Seasonal variability of the number of CE events in Thessaloniki for the period 1992 -- 2023 normalized to the maximum occurring in June, in the form of a box and whisker plot.
+The monthly values have also been normalized to the relative abundance of valid GHI observations.
+The box contains the data between the lower $25\,\%$ and the upper $75\,\%$ percentiles, the thick horizontal line and the diamond symbol represent the median and the mean values, respectively.
-$25\,\%$ and the upper $75\,\%$ percentiles, the thick horizontal line and the diamond symbol represent the median and the mean values, respectively.
-The vertical lines (whiskers) extend between the maximum and minimum monthly values and the solid circles are outliers.
+The vertical lines (whiskers) extend between the maximum and minimum monthly values.

 The distribution of the number of CE events as a function of OIR is shown in Figure.
 Apparently, there is an inverse relationship between